 Instead of shocking sweetness, you’ll find a medley of more modestly sweet caramel flavors:

 Dates, brown rice syrup, maple syrup, almond butter, and vanilla extract!

-This caramel slice is composed of 3 simple layers that are quick to put together and requires NO oven time!
-Hoorah for low-effort treats.
+This no-bake caramel slice is composed of 3 simple layers that are super quick to put together–

 1. CHEWY VANILLA COCONUT BASE: coconut flour + coconut oil + vanilla extract + rice syrup

 2. GOOEY MAPLE DATE CARAMEL FILLING: dates + almond butter + maple syrup + coconut oil + vanilla extract + good pinch (or 2 or 3!) of salt

 3. CREAMY DARK CHOCOLATE TOPPING: cacao powder + coconut oil + almond butter

 Just sandwich everything together, freeze, slice, and let the *OOH-ing* and *AAAAH-ing* begin!

 Why Choose Date Caramel?